 The General Practice Rural Incentives Program (GPRIP) aims to encourage medical practitioners to practise in regional, rural and remote communities and to promote careers in rural medicine through the provision of financial incentives.

 Medical practitioners must provide eligible healthcare services in rural and remote locations and meet the continuous service requirements.

 The Rural Procedural Grants Program (RPGP) is an initiative of the Australian Government.
 It provides financial assistance for procedural GPs in rural and remote areas to access relevant activities in order to assist them in maintaining or updating their skills.
 The program has two components:

-GPs practising Emergency Medicine: Grants up to a maximum of three days training at $2,000 per day or a total of $6,000 per GP per financial year.
-This is available to GPs practising emergency medicine in a 24 hour accident and emergency facility in RA 2-5 locations.
+Grants up to a maximum of three days training at $2,000 per day or a total of $6,000 per GP per financial year.
+This is available to GPs practising emergency medicine in a 24-hour accident and emergency facility in RA 2-5 locations.
 GP Registrars with independent, unsupervised rights to practice emergency medicine may also be eligible.

-GPs practising in Surgery, Anaesthetics and/or Obstetrics: Training grants of $2,000 per day to a maximum of $20,000 per GP per financial year.
-This is available to GPs practising in Surgery, Anaesthetics or Obstetrics in RA 1*- 5 locations. (*Doctors in RA 1 locations must meet additional eligibility criteria).
+Training grants of $2,000 per day to a maximum of $20,000 per GP per financial year.
+This is available to GPs practising in surgery, anaesthetics or obstetrics in RA 1*- 5 locations. (*Doctors in RA 1 locations must meet additional eligibility criteria).